blakeseow-cloud/Soft-Kitty-Documentation/docs/master-gpu-healthbar/customize-healthbar.md

 ![](../../static/img/20260505-170548.png)

-The width is flexible, but the bar size you use in [Bar Settings] and [Overhead Settings] should match the texture's aspect ratio for the best visual result.
+The width is flexible, but the bar size you use in [BarSettings] and [OverheadSettings] should match the texture's aspect ratio for the best visual result.

 ### Settings File